-Internship opportunities at the CDR are as varied as the students who take part in these activities, and the CDR strives to customize each student’s internship experience to fit his or her area of interest and study.
+Internship and practicum opportunities at the CDR are as varied as the students who take part in these activities, and the CDR strives to customize each student’s experience to fit his or her area of interest and study.
 These placements provide students with real life experiences that allow them to take their classroom knowledge into the real world and help individuals, families, organizations, and communities manage conflict issues.

 For example, one student might do an internship with the CDR’s Juvenile Victim-Impact Panel program.
 Or, another intern could work with the CDR’s community mediation program.
 Yet another intern might assist the CDR by providing workshops for at-risk youth on how to understand conflict and make good conflict choices.
 Each of these scenarios represents just one of many internship options that are available for students working with the CDR.
 Other internships that students have participated in include: